-Fig. 5.70 Number of time steps of ATHLET-CD 3.4.0 and 3.3.1
+Fig. 5.70 Number of time steps of ATHLET-CD 3.5 and 3.4

-The main outcome from this study is that ATHLET-CD 3.4.0 is much more stable in dealing with calculation of quenching of a hot rod bundle, since the calculation seems faster.
-The other phenomena like air oxidation and the subsequent temperature increase are still well captured.
+The main outcome from this study is that ATHLET-CD 3.5 captures relevant phenomena like air oxidation and the subsequent temperature increase and the quenching process still reasonably well.
+The reduced numerical performance for this case is acceptable.
 Consequently, ATHLET-CD has been successfully validated against QUENCH-16.